cloudfoundry-attic/cf-docs-deprecated/content/tools/STS/configuring-STS.md

 * Click **Finish**.

-    The new Cloud Foundry target appears in the Servers panel.
+    The new Cloud Foundry target appears in the Servers view.

 ## Deploying Applications to Cloud Foundry From STS or Eclipse